Health policy analysts do research, make reports and manage health care policies and programs.

 You need to communicate in person, on the phone and in writing with the public and other medical staff.
 You also need to take notes, write reports and give presentations.

-This is a competitive career since the number of job seekers is larger than the number of jobs.
+This is a competitive career since there number of job seekers although there are a number of people retiring.
 It is important to have project management skills, work well in teams and have experience with current health policies.